shahzina/Investigate-Medicare-Data/README.md

 The following heatmap shows the distribution and concentration of agencies in the US.
 Due to missing data, some areas seem completely devoid of an agency.
 ![heatmap](https://github.com/shahzina/Investigate-Medicare-Data/blob/master/images/map.png)

+### Results of Regression Analysis - <br>
+1- Slope of line is negative implying a negative relationship between both variables. <br>
+2- r value is also negative. <br>
+3- slope of line is -10.56.  <br>
+4- standard error is 0.56. <br>